 What makes something taste Italian or Cajun or Moroccan?
-Whether crafting vinaigrette, seasoning chicken, or developing a soup, understanding the flavors of ingredients that help to define various cuisines can be deeply useful.
+Here’s a quick guide to understanding flavor profiles and how ingredients work together to define various cuisines.

-Every cuisine has its regional variations; Basque cuisine is vastly different from the classic dishes from Provence, but they’re both French.
-So consider this a shorthand reference to a few culinary stereotypes.
+The list below is hardly exhaustive; the world has some 200 countries, each with its own cuisine and many with regional variations.
+Basque cuisine is vastly different from the classic dishes from Provence, but they’re both French, for instance.
+So consider this a shorthand reference to a few culinary stereotypes just to get you started.
 Don’t overdo it.
-Try incorporating two to four ingredients from a cuisine group to tilt a flavor profile in that general direction.
+Try incorporating two to four ingredients to tilt a flavor profile in that general direction.
+Want a printable version of this cheat sheet to flavor profiles?
+Download it here.

 Cajun/Creole

-dark roux, onions, celery, green pepper, tomatoes, parsley, cayenne, Cajun spice blends, blackening seasonings, lemon, scallions, andouille sausage, crab, shrimp
+dark roux, Blackening spice, onions, celery, green pepper, tomatoes, parsley, cayenne, Cajun spice blends, blackening seasonings, lemon, scallions, andouille sausage, crab, shrimp

 French

-butter, shallots, onions, celery, carrots, thyme, tarragon, herbs de Provence, bay leaves, chives, chervil, capers, red and white wine, truffle, soft cheeses, Dijon mustard, mushrooms, cream
+butter, shallots, onions, celery, carrots, thyme, tarragon, herbs de Provence, Fine herbs, bay leaves, chives, chervil, capers, red and white wine, truffle, soft cheeses, Dijon mustard, mushrooms, cream

 Indian